 MUSIC THERAPY Lou Taylor Pucci and Julia Ormond in The Music Never Stopped

 Genre: Drama; Starring: J.K.
-Simmons, Mia Maestro, Julia Ormond, Lou Taylor Pucci, Cara Seymour; Director: Jim Kohlberg; Author: Gwyn Lurie, Gary Marks, Oliver Sacks; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Roadside Attractions
+Simmons, Mia Maestro, Julia Ormond, Lou Taylor Pucci, Cara Seymour; Director: Jim Kohlberg; Author: Gwyn Lurie, Gary Marks, Oliver Sacks; Release Date Limited: 03/18/2011; Runtime (in minutes): 105; MPAA Rating: PG; Distributor: Roadside Attractions

 Posted March 17 2011 — 12:00 AM EDT

 - 'Empire': Listen to 'Infamous' by Mariah Carey, Jussie Smollett & cast

 - Marvel's 'Black Panther' has found another villain

 - Brad Pitt takes voluntary drug test for DCFS investigation